OpenSKOS/OpenSKOS/README.md

 Getting the list of all statuses (added by Meertens)
 <server>/public/api/statuses?format=json
+Throws an error on other formats (html and rdf/xml).
+Implemented via a call to jena.

+Getting the list of all schemata (added by Meertens)
+<server>/public/api/statuses?format=json
-Throws an error on other formats (html and rdf/xml)
+Throws an error on other formats (html and rdf/xml).
+Implemented via a call to jena.